dennis-gonzales/dennis-gonzales.github.io/docs/intro.md

 # Intro

-Welcome to 'My Learning Paths,' your ultimate cheat sheet and refresher hub for everything from tech programming, blockchain, and data science, to AI, game development, and beyond.
+Welcome to **'My Learning Paths,'** the ultimate cheat sheet and refresher hub for everything from tech programming, blockchain, and data science, to AI, game development, and beyond.

 ## Getting Started